jackson-lautier/consumer-auto-abs-parametric/README.md

 ## Introduction

-This repository is intended as an online supplement to the manuscript, _A discrete-time, semi-parametric time-to-event model for loan-level data within an asset-backed security_.
+This repository is intended as an online supplement to the manuscript, _Estimating the time-to-event distribution for loan-level data within an asset-backed security_.
 Please attribute any citations of this repository to the original manuscript.